isage/Adrenaline/docs/src/06-PS1Playback.md

 The PS1 emulator for PSP/Vita (POPS) allows for custom configuration to be injected in the structure of the PBP, allowing per-game fixes.
 This is used by some titles officially released on the PSN version.

-With Adrenaline, you can implement these custom patches in a single external file `CONFIG.BIN`, stored alongside the `EBOOT.PBP` of the custom PS1 game/app (i.e. `???0:/pspemu/PSP/GAME/⟨GAME_ID⟩/`), without the need to be injected into the `EBOOT.PBP` file; as the CFW will do that for you on-the-fly.
+With Adrenaline, you can implement these custom patches in a single external file `CONFIG.BIN`, stored alongside the `EBOOT.PBP` of the custom PS1 game/app (i.e. `???0:/pspemu/PSP/GAME/⟨TITLE_ID⟩/`), without the need to be injected into the `EBOOT.PBP` file; as the CFW will do that for you on-the-fly.

+> [!TIP]
+> Getting the `TITLE_ID` is simple: launch the app/game and opening the `Adrenaline Menu` in the `Main` tab.
+>
+> It is better explained how to get it in the [FAQ](./XX-FAQ.md#how-to-get-the-title-id-for-an-applicationgame).

 ## Anti-LibCrypt patch
 ---